Understand the Software Development Life Cycle (SDLC), a process used by the software industry to design, develop, and test high-quality software.

 You should consider the following segmentations to analyze your user base:

-A user’s geography will often define economic factors, which will of course affect buying potential.
+A user’s geography often defines economic factors, which, in turn, affect their buying potential.

 These demographics will influence user behavior.